eliseflaneuse/fgherini/README.md

 # Fernando Gherini Portfolio

-This project is deployed in vercel [fgherini.com](https://fgherini.com).
+This project is deployed in vercel in [fgherini.com](https://fgherini.com).

 ## Second version